psalias2006/gpu-hot/README.md

 ## License

 **CC BY-NC-SA 4.0** - Free for personal and open source use.
 No commercial use allowed.

-- ✅ Use it for personal projects
-- ✅ Modify and improve it
-- ✅ Share it with others
-- ❌ No commercial use
-- 🔄 Share modifications under the same license

 See the [LICENSE](LICENSE) file for full details.

 ## Acknowledgments